joalon/vimway/README.md

 # Just another wayland compositor

-"Some times I get too caught up in what I could that I don't stop and think if I should"

 Small experiment, trying to get a wayland compositor up and running.

 Used lots of good tutorials: